 Community polarization in Western Thrace increased in the late twentieth century.
 In 1989 Dr Sadik Ahmet won a seat in parliament as an independent Turkish candidate.
 In 1990 he was found guilty of provoking discord by claiming the existence of a Turkish minority in Greece.
 In the 1993 elections the Greek Parliament introduced a 3 per cent nationwide threshold to eliminate the possibility of such candidates winning seats; Ahmet was consequently not re-elected.
 (He died in a car accident in July 1995.)

 Since then the situation has ameliorated.
-The Pan Hellenic Socialist Movement (PASOK) government, ousted in the March 2004 elections, affirmed an individual right of self-identification, but some individuals who defined themselves as members of a ‘minority' found it difficult to express their identity freely and maintain their culture.
-The prohibition of the adjective ‘Turkish' in association names continues to be enforced, although individuals legally may call themselves Turks.
+The Pan Hellenic Socialist Movement (PASOK) government, ousted in the March 2004 elections, affirmed an individual right of self-identification, but people who defined themselves as members of a ‘minority’ still found it difficult to express their identity freely and maintain their culture.
+The prohibition of the adjective ‘Turkish’ in association names continues to be enforced, although individuals legally may call themselves Turks.
 To most Greeks the terms connote Turkish identity or loyalties, and many objected to their use by Greek citizens of Turkish origin.